Current Promo: $99 Garage door system tune-up!

 Inspired by the early versions of the old carriage houses which were renovated into those early garages, Clopay introduced six different styles of carriage house garage doors, with or without insulation, in steel and composite, or faux wood construction.

 Working with a qualified network of garage door installers in Lansing and around the country, Clopay also offers Clopay garage door replacement parts for its installations.
-For more information about Clopay Overhead Doors, contact a qualified technician at Ingstrup Garage Door and Construction.
+For more information about Clopay Overhead Doors, contact a qualified technician at Ingstrup Garage Doors.